fabrylab/clickpoints/docs/api_addon.rst

         - **scale** *(number)* - the new scale factor of the displayed image.
         - **pos** *(QPoint)* - the origin point of the zoom.
 Typically the mouse cursor position.

+.. py:function:: frameChangedEvent()

+    The current frame in ClickPoints changed.
+Called when the image data is loaded, before it is displayed.

+.. py:function:: imageLoadedEvent(filename, framenumber)

+    The displayed image in ClickPoints changed.
+Called when the new image is loaded and displayed.

+    Parameters:
+        - **filename** *(string)* - the filename of the new image.
+        - **framenumber** *(int)* - the frame number of the new image.

 .. py:function:: keyPressEvent(event)

     A key has been pressed in the ClickPoints window.